Morton Kaplan

-Morton A. Kaplan (May 9, 1921 – September 26, 2017) was Distinguished Service Professor of Political Science, Emeritus, at the University of Chicago.
-He was also President of the Professors World Peace Academy International; and Editor of the World&I magazine, published by the Washington Times Corporation, from its founding in 1986 until 2004.
+Morton A. Kaplan (May 9, 1921 – September 26, 2017) was an American political scientist who was Distinguished Service Professor of Political Science, Emeritus, at the University of Chicago.
+He was also President of the Professors World Peace Academy International; and Editor of the World&I magazine from its founding in 1986 until 2004.

+Early life and education

 He attended Temple University and Stanford University, and received his Ph.D. from Columbia University in 1951.
 He has held fellowships from the Center of International Studies at Princeton University and from the Center for Advanced Study in the Behavioral Sciences.
 He was also a Carnegie Traveling Fellow.

-Kaplan has published extensively in the areas international relations and international politics.
+Academic career

 His many books include Science, Language and the Human Condition, Law in a Democratic Society, and System and Process in International Politics (1957), a seminal work in the scientific study of international relations.
-He was a critic of communism and of the policies of the Soviet Union.
-In 1979 he edited The Many Faces of Communism.